ROCm/rocm-install-on-linux/docs/tutorial/quick-start.rst

 .. important::

-   Reboot your system for all settings to take effect.
+   To apply all settings, reboot your system.

-If you encounter issues with your installation, refer to :doc:`Troubleshooting <../how-to/native-install/install-faq>`.
+If you have issues with your installation, see :doc:`Troubleshooting <../how-to/native-install/install-faq>`.